C2SM-RCM/emiproc/joss/paper.md

 The package provides functions for performing various operations on inventory data, such as remapping to different model grids, aggregating emissions by sector or pollutant, or scaling emissions based on future scenarios.

-Emission input files can be generated in regular (e.g. hourly) intervals by applying sector- and country-specific temporal and vertical emission profiles.
-Alternatively, a small set of input files can be generated, which describe the sectorial gridded emissions and their temporal and vertical profiles.
-This set of files can then be read by an OEM (online emissions module) described in [@gmd-13-2379-2020], which applies the temporal and vertical scaling online during the model simulation.
-OEM is integrated into the atmospheric chemistry and transport models COSMO-ART and ICON-ART.

 `emiproc` is designed to be flexible and extendable, allowing users to easily add custom functionality, to read new inventories or export data to other formats.

 # Statement of need